-When WLA is based on a route then the limit of check area around the route is set by the user as specified by IMO MSC 530(106) 11.3.5.
+When WLA is based on a route then the limit of check area around the route is set by the user as specified by IMO MSC 530(106) 11.3.7.

-The same user-specified distance shall be used for the check of safety contour, prohibited areas, geographic areas for which special conditions exist and navigational hazards” and equivalent requirements when route monitoring
+The same user-specified distance must be used for the check of safety contour, prohibited areas, geographic areas for which special conditions exist and navigational hazards and equivalent requirements when route monitoring

 The WLA is processed within this check area.
-The boundary of the area of the display where WLA has been carried out must be displayed.
+The boundary of the area of the display where WLA has been carried out must be displayed (as shown in figure D-2.16).
 In the process description this distance is referred to as ‘a’.

 A route could be either a Planned route or a Monitored route.
 Both could be processed for the WLA, but not at the same time in a single display area.
 In case of multiple display areas, it is possible that one area is WLA processed for Planned route and another area is WLA processed for the Monitored route.